glyg/pelican_damcb/content/gathering_thoughts_2.md

 ![Tissue models family tree](images/models_family_tree.png)

-The underlying dragonfly wing is from figure 162 of _On Growth and Form_ (p.476 of the above linked edition).
-On the last line are examples (not even close to exhaustive) of implementation for each models.
+The underlying dragonfly wing is from Figure 162 of _On Growth and Form_ (p.476 of the above linked edition).
+On the tree tips are examples (not even close to exhaustive) of implementation for each models.
 Bold names refer to softwares, slanted to a researcher and it's publications.